ExpediaGroup/apiary-extensions/apiary-metastore-events/README.md

 Currently, the following modules are defined:
  - [apiary-metastore-listener](apiary-metastore-listener) - listens to events from the Hive Metastore and publishes them to an SNS queue
- - [apiary-receivers](apiary-receivers) - provides an implementation for receiving and deserializing Hive events from a queue
+ - [apiary-receivers](apiary-receivers) - common logic to simplify receiving and deserialising Hive Metastore event messages published by the 'apiary-metastore-listener'
- - [apiary-metastore-consumer](apiary-metastore-consumer) - provides implementation of features that are utilizing Hive Metastore events
+ - [apiary-metastore-consumer](apiary-metastore-consumer) - consumers that receive and process Hive Metastore event messages published by the 'apiary-metastore-listener'

 The architecture below represents the flow of processing Hive Metastore events: